ifremer-bioinformatics/samba/README.md

 cd nextmb
 ```
 ### How to run
-Don't forget to modify nextflow config files before running the workflow (see nextflow.config and config directory)
+Don't forget to modify nextflow config files before running the workflow (see nextflow.config and config directory).

-Note : This workflow is design to run on a cluster
+Note : This workflow is design to run on a cluster.

 ```bash
 # RUN FROM SCRATCH